 Traditional press-in or rolled gluten free shortbread crust for tarts or pies with the same great flavor and texture as gluten crusts.

-- 1/4 cup + 1 Tablespoon unsalted butter (or Earth Balance vegan spread), cut into 1/2-inch pieces, frozen for 1 hour, up to several days
+- 1/4 cup + 1 tablespoon unsalted butter (or Earth Balance vegan buttery sticks), cut into 1/2-inch pieces, frozen for 1 hour, up to several days

-- 1/4 cup + 1 Tablespoon shortening, frozen for 15 - 20 minutes (I used organic palm shortening)
+- 1/4 cup + 1 tablespoon shortening, frozen for 15 - 20 minutes (Organic palm shortening or Spectrum)